The ultimate guide to eco travel

 Many beautiful and welcoming hotels and lodges around the world focus on creating a sustainable holiday.
 An eco-hotel is one that aims to keep their footprint to a minimum, instead working with the environment and using natural materials to create their retreat.

 Our selection of eco accommodations always go the extra mile too, including using only solar power, creating their own farm for produce, or working with the locals to help enhance their community.
 It’s the little things that make a big impact when it comes to reducing your print on the world.
+Bay Gardens Beach Resort & Spa in St Lucia is a great example.
+Green Globe Certified, the resort is making big steps to becoming more eco-friendly, including phasing out plastic in favour of biodegradable products and instigating linen and towel reuse and recycle practices.

 One of our favourites is Gaya Island Resort in Borneo, a stunning resort nestled within the luscious Tunku Abdul Rahman Marine Park.
 The gorgeous stilted villas are built using local materials, overlooking amazing views of Mount Kinabalu, whilst their seafood restaurant Fisherman’s Cove serves only sustainably-caught fish.
 Another fabulous choice is Denis Private Island, a secluded islet in the Seychelles that has their own farm on the island, meaning much of the food is fresh and sustainable, and Seychellois locals have a place to work and stay.